ashutoshdash987/portfolio_generator_using_flask/README.md

 ## Usage

+1. Click 'Try Now' on the Home page
 1. **Choose a Template:** Start by selecting one of the six available templates.
 2. **Enter Your Details:** Fill in your personal and professional information.
-3. **Generate Your Portfolio:** Once all details are filled, a professional portfolio webpage will be generated.
+3. **Generate Your Portfolio:** Once all the details are filled correctly, a professional portfolio webpage will be generated.